 Should your dentist report that you have a tooth infection and need antibiotics, you will likely need to take them for a week.
 Your dentist will go over how frequently to take it and how much to take per dose.
 Additionally, the pharmacist will go over further details.

 It’s important to keep taking any prescribed antibiotics as instructed.
 It takes them time to work, plus even when you feel better and have medication leftover, you should still take it.
-Just because your symptoms disappear doesn’t mean that you’ve gotten rid of all the bacteria.
+Just because your symptoms disappear doesn’t mean that you’ve gotten rid of all the germs.
 Finish the entire prescription first.

 Can I Take OTC Remedies Instead?